morgenstern89/morgenstern89.github.io/_posts/2022-02-07-front-end-dev.markdown

 ## Responsive Home Page
 **Goal: Creating a landing page for a client as if in a real-life project.**

-This project was a final work for the Front-End Web Development course and the purpose is to demonstrate different elements on the webpage and give the responsive feature which can be displayed in other device types.Some interactive effects are also applied such as icon graphics in the button changes or the button size slightly scales up when hovering mouse cursor.
+This project was a final work for the Front-End Web Development course and the purpose is to demonstrate different elements on the webpage and give the responsive feature which can be displayed in other device types.
+Some interactive effects are also applied such as icon graphics in the button changes or the button size slightly scaling up when hovering the mouse cursor.

 ## Technique
-For the responsive feature, **CSS media query** was used.
+For the responsive feature, a **CSS media query** was used.
 Overall structure was built with **HTML** and stylized with **CSS**.
 For a animated effect for the images in the body area, picture carousel was referenced from **Bootstrap**.
 The editor of choice was **Visual Studio Code**.